speudusa/liftoff-assignments/P3-Project_Planning/README.md

 Both images have also been uploaded to my GitHub repo.
 See OverviewPart1 & OverviewPart2 in repo if images not working.

+I am still working on my data structures and relationships.
+I will upload those soon.

 ### Project Tracker

 https://trello.com/b/1qBvpkyF/launchcode-final-project